earthstar-project/application-formats/formats/capabilities/SPEC_1.0.md

 ## Subspace

+### Communal Namespaces

-Capabilities are by an entity, and are therefore published under the issuing entities subspace.
+Capabilities are issued by an entity, and are therefore published under the issuing entities subspace.

+### Owned Namespaces

+The use of an owned Namespace depends on the owner - so they should set the rules on which subspace to use.
+In practice - if you only have the ability to write in one subspace, you'd presumably publish the capabilities there.

 ## Public capabilities